erelsgl/erelsgl.github.io/pages/en/wishlist.md

 # Working papers
 These papers need co-authors in order to realize their full potential:

-1. [Fair cake-cutting among families](http://arxiv.org/abs/1510.03903): Mostly related to economics but contains some algorithmic content.
-It is about fair division of resources that are enjoyed by a whole group, such as a family or a country, rather than by a single individual.
-A collaborator could help to improve and add new results.
+1. [Fairly Dividing a Cake after Some Parts were Burnt in the Oven](https://arxiv.org/abs/1704.00726): Combines combinatorics and mild algebraic topology.
+I have a proof that a connected envy-free division exists for 3 agents, even when some valuations are positive and some are negative.
+I need a collaborator to help me find out if it is true for 4 or more agents.

 2. [How to re-divide a cake fairly?](http://arxiv.org/abs/1603.00286) and [Price-of-Fairness](http://erelsgl.github.io/papers/FairnessEfficiencyTradeoff-04.pdf): Combines computational geometry, combinatorics, economics and social choice.
 I am looking for experts in any of these fields in order to help verify and improve the results.

-3. [Fairly Dividing a Cake after Some Parts were Burnt in the Oven](https://arxiv.org/abs/1704.00726): Combines combinatorics and mild algebraic topology.
-I have a proof that a connected envy-free division exists for 3 agents, even when some valuations are positive and some are negative.
-I need a collaborator to help me find out if it is true for 4 or more agents.

 # Reasearch projects